mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    You can copy the product to the same account or another account.
-You can copy the product to the same region or another region.
+    You can copy a product to the same account or another account.
+You can copy a product to the same region or another region.